Karsenh/karsen_nodejs_fetch_receipt_api/README.md

             "total": "35.35"
             }'

-And to get points (make sure to copy id from previous requests response into the `id` of the following request).
+#### 2. Getting the Points (make sure to copy id from previous requests response into the `id` of the following request).
+*copy and paste into terminal:*

     curl -X GET http://localhost:5001/receipts/<id>/points

-4. View the point break-down from the POST request receipts in the terminal window where you started the server.
+****NOTE** You can view the point break-down, which is calculated based on the receipt data received, in the terminal window where the server is running, while the POST request to `/receipts/process` is made.

 ## What I would do differently

-1. I would do this in TypeScript, though I haven't done a NodeJS app in TypeScript yet and didn't want this to be the learning project.
+1. I would do this in TypeScript, though I haven't done a NodeJS app in TypeScript yet and didn't want this to be the project I learned on.

 2. I would normalize responses for consistency and scalability.

-3. I would add as many tests as I could think of - this project includes what I'd consider to be a fair baseline.
+3. I would add as many tests as I could think of - This project includes what I'd consider to be a fair baseline.